oetiker/RrdGraphJS/README.md

 ```

 The selector is expected to pick up a `<div>` tag.
 The control elements get added into the div tag.
+Note that g can also be an array of rrdGraphPng widgets.

 ```HTML
 <div class="ctrl"></div>